Tips For Traveling With Your Chihuahua

 •Your pup will need a collapsible water bowl and some food if the journey is longer than a couple of hours.
 Try not to overfeed them as it can enhance nausea and make them need to use the restroom more.

 •When selecting a crate, you need to make sure your pet can turn around and rest comfortably.
-Since this breed is the smallest, a cat carrier can even work.
+Since this breed is the smallest, even a cat carrier can work.
 However, make sure they can move about without issue.

 A soft-sided carrier is an excellent choice too.
 If you forget a transporter, most airlines sell them at the front desk, though you will pay a premium for it.